jackyxuebin/IS5006_Project/README.md

 or open the ‘run_simulation.py in Python IDE or any other IDE and run it.
 Please refer to [How To Guide](./Group07_How_To_Guide.pdf/) and [installation](./installation/README.md)  for more information.

-## Start the Multi-agent System in Flask Server
+## Start the Multi-agent System in Flask Server [Deployment and Production]
 #### Windows 10, Ubuntu and Mac OS X
 To start the Flask Server, please navigate to the project folder (IS5006_Project) and use the following command in your command prompt/Terminal, the system will be served on port 7000:
 ```